muchip/fmca/README.md

 # FMCA
 **Fast multiresolution covariance approximation**

-Currently, the library features the construction of samplet basis and different versions of the pivoted Cholesky decomposition.
+Currently, the library features the construction of samplet bases and different versions of the pivoted Cholesky decomposition.
 The samplet covariance compression introduced in [Samplets: Construction and scattered data compression](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4053305) will be added soon.